 - Cable included

-Obviously, it comes with a cable.
+It comes with a cable.
 Now, this is a slightly tenuous advantage because you can’t use that cable anywhere else other than in your home attached to the device.
 But you could look at it like you’re getting a free charging cable.

-We recommend purchasing your own charging cable anyway because for using public chargers you will need your own charging cable as not all public chargers have a cable attached.
+We recommend purchasing your charging cable anyway because for using public chargers you will need your own charging cable as not all public chargers have a cable attached.
 Some of them are just a socket only.